robert-westenberger/knowledgebase/computer-science/algorithms-and-data-structures/hash-map.md

 Hash functions should always be deterministic, and not computationally expensive.
 ## Hash Collisions
-When two keys are hashed to the same value, this is called a hash collision.
+When two pieces of data are hashed to the same value, this is called a hash collision.

 ## Division Hashing
 The simplest hash function, it just uses the modulo opeartor to return a hash value.